- Property Tax Appeal Process

 Property tax appeals are conducted according to the procedures outlined in the NC Machinery Act.
 The appeals process varies according to the property type; real estate, personal property, or motor vehicles.

 Although the Machinery Act governs the formal appeal process, taxpayers may also request an informal appeal, or property review, by contacting the tax office.
-Property reviews of real estate parcels must be requested prior to the commencement of the formal appeals (Board of Equalization and Review ) in the spring of each year.
+Property reviews of real estate parcels must be requested prior to the commencement of the formal appeals in the spring of each year.
 Personal property reviews must be initiated within 30 days of the bill date for properties billed annually.
 Vehicles must also be appealed within 30 days of the bill date.

-Appeal requests are made by contacting the Onslow County Tax Office and completing an application for a hearing before the Board of Equalization.
-Real estate requests should be made no later than March 1st during non-reval years.
-Applications for the Board may also be requested on-line by clicking here, or by calling the Appraisal Division at 910-455-7431.
+Appeal requests can be made by clicking here or by contacting the Onslow County Tax Office and completing an application for a hearing before the Board of Equalization.
+Real estate requests should be made no later than March 31st during non-reval years.

 Personal Property Appeals